mackenziekbrooks/dci101-f22/docs/network-analysis.md

 * [Linked Jazz](https://linkedjazz.org/)
 * [Viral Texts](https://viraltexts.org/)

 During class, we'll divide into groups to discuss the project you chose.
-Add your answers to a [Box note for your group](https://wlu.app.box.com/folder/148325460861).
+Add your answers to a [Box note for your group](https://wlu.app.box.com/folder/155826606380) in our Week 5 folder.

 1. What is this project about?
 What are the goals?
 2. Where/what is the data?
 How was it been gathered?
 Cleaned?
 Manipulated?